Counselling and psychotherapy are both talk therapy. A counsellor provides counselling whereas a clinical psychologist provides psychotherapy.

 Yes, you can.
 Most psychiatrist only prescribe medications and it is always advisable for clients to see a clinical psychologist concurrently to push the benefits to its maximum.
 For certain psychopathological issues, the combination of both psychopharmaceutical and psychotherapeutic approaches would shorten the time taken for an individual to learn the necessary coping skills.

-The session will end sharp on time and client is required to make a full payment for the session.
+Full payment is done prior to the session and the session will end sharp on time and client is required to make a full payment for the session.
 As such, it is advisable that clients be on time for appointments in respect to the professional relationship.
 If extension is unavoidable, client will be billed the extension rate.